What is it?

 Speaking of I/O, all 21 MIX I/O devices (tapes, disks, card reader, card punch, printer, teletype and papertape) are implemented in MixEmul.

 MixEmul lets you edit the contents of MIX's registers and memory before, during and after program execution using a number of editor types and review device status in a single glance.
 It includes a breakpoint feature and allows programs to be run in the background.
-It's even mildly configurable.
+It includes the GO button functionality, supports interrupts, comes with the floating point module, performs execution profiling and it�s even mildly configurable.

 Oh, I'd almost forget, it incorporates a MIXAL assembler too.
 This means that you can write MIXAL programs using any text editor you like and then load them into MixEmul to debug and run them.

-In a few words: MixEmul contains all features that I think I need to be able to better absorb the contents of the TAOCP books.
+In a few words: MixEmul contains all the features that I think I need to be able to better absorb the contents of the TAOCP books.

 Can I get it?